VIRIAN

 January 1, 2024

-In the spirit of Galileoβs empiricismβwhich has been described as
+In the spirit of Galileo’s empiricism—which has been described as “the last

-and quantifying the outcomes of military engagements.
-As mathematical fun
+simulating and quantifying the outcomes of military engagements.
+As mathe

-damentalists scribble away, attempting to find increasingly refined analytical
+matical fundamentalists scribble away, attempting to find increasingly refined

-solutions to the sub-problems of strategy, this simulation program already now
+analytical solutions to the sub-problems of strategy, Parabellum already now

-addresses two of realityβs most persistent and pernicious shortcomings: its
+addresses two of reality’s most persistent and pernicious shortcomings: a)

 1)